Xe/site/blog/get-going-hello-world-2019-10-28.markdown

 # Get Going: Hello, World!

-This post is the first in a book I'm writing to help people learn the [Go][go] programming language.
+This post is a draft of the first chapter in a book I'm writing to help people learn the [Go][go] programming language.
 It's aimed at people who understand the high level concepts of programming, but haven't had much practical experience with it.
 This is a sort of spiritual successor to my old